Kotlin-for-FRC/Botlin/README.md

 ## Building locally
 If you want to contribute to the project, you need to build it locally.

-Run `./gradlew publishToMavinLocal` to build the library.
+Run `./gradlew publishToMavenLocal` to build the library.

 For use in a project, copy the library JSON file into the `vendordeps` folder, and change the maven URL to:
 - MACOS: `file:///Users/<name>/.m2/repository`